The potential for complex computational models of aging: Looking ahead

 While observational data sets will only increase both in the number of individuals, in the number of physiological aspects of health that are reported, and in the frequency of longitudinal measurements, the amount of easy-available data available to train, test, and compare modelling approaches is still limited.
 Public ``challenge'' datasets could provide realistically imperfect but extensive longitudinal health data together with mortality statistics to allow for comparison between and improvement of modelling approaches.
 Providing raw data together with cleaned data is important, since improvements in data-cleaning \citep{VandenBroeck2005} can also lead to model improvement -- and computational pipelines of data-cleaning will be increasingly necessary for large population studies.

 We will never achieve a ``death-clock'' where we can precisely predict an individual's death, nor a health-calendar of precisely how their health will change as they age.
 Nevertheless, we may be able to classify and identify useful aging phenotypes, to obtain good predictions of individual health-trajectories and mortality, and to identify the most useful health interventions for a given individual.
-Because computational models can capture the effects of many interacting aspects of human physiology, they are promising tools to use to help to address these questions.
+Because computational models can capture the effects of many interacting aspects of human physiology, they are also promising tools to use to help to address these questions.

 How computational models can and will be used will depend on how successful they become.
 We believe that they will lead to a deeper understanding of how aging works, both for human aging and for model organisms.
+By incorporating many different mechanistic effects within and between different organismal scales, computational modelling could reach towards an overarching, contingent, and quantitative theory of aging.

-They could also help to control for the effects of different populations, to improve national or regional comparisons of the determinants of health.
+More prosaically, computational models could help to control for the effects of different populations, or to improve national or regional comparisons of the determinants of health.
 We also expect that models will be able to capture the effects of various health interventions at the individual level.
 If models become sufficiently good, they would be able to help individuals to develop and adapt their personal health plans.
 We are hopeful.